Type

 Background

-Recently, Microsoft began integrating artificial intelligence (AI) tools into their Microsoft 365 products.
-Being an early adopter, Lexmark was quick to begin experimenting with Copilot, a generative AI chatbot that can be used securely with a company’s own data.
+In the fall of 2023, Microsoft began integrating artificial intelligence (AI) tools into their Microsoft 365 products.
+Lexmark was quick to begin experimenting with Copilot, a generative AI chatbot that can be used securely with a company’s own data.

-We were fortunate to try some beta features of Copilot, including its ability to go beyond just answering questions about the data to actually complete tasks for users.
+We were fortunate to try its beta Agent features that include its ability to go beyond answering questions about the data to actually complete tasks for users.
 This was an amazing opportunity to play with some of the most promising helper AI tools coming out.

-I was the sole designer on the project, working with a stakeholder group that consisted of a product manager, the business technology team who would be implementing it with Microsoft Dynamics, a pilot group of users from the data science group, and a consultant from Microsoft who could guide us on the capabilities of Copilot.
+I was the sole designer on the project, working with a stakeholder group that consisted of a product manager, the business technology team who would be implementing, a pilot group of users from the data science group, and a consultant from Microsoft who could guide us on the capabilities of Copilot.

 user